eastmaels/steemblog.github.io/_posts/account/deanliu/2018-10-03_good-to-see-the-new-hide-resteems-function-for-personal-blogs-on-steemit-but-what-i-really-want-is.md

 ---
-title: "Good to see the new Hide Resteems function for personal blogs on Steemit, but what I really want is ..."
+title: 'Good to see the new "Hide Resteems" function for personal blogs on Steemit, but what I really want is ...'
 permlink: good-to-see-the-new-hide-resteems-function-for-personal-blogs-on-steemit-but-what-i-really-want-is
 catalog: true
 toc_nav_num: true
 toc: true
+position: 9999
 date: 2018-10-03 02:54:03
 categories:
 - steemit